jondot/devstart/README.md

     sh: true
 ```

-Because there's only a single task, `mm` without any task will run it.
+Because there's only a single task, `ds` without any task will run it.

 > Note that the default shell is `$SHELL`, and if you want logon/terminal facilities available for scripting you need to source your respective `rc` file (or use a specific solution provided by your shell, e.g. `.zshenv` for `zsh`).